Knowde Enhanced TDS

 - Excellent shelf life

-- Wide range of fibre substrates available
+- Wide range of fiber substrates available

 - Made in Australia